 Women in their 20s should begin monthly self-breast exams.
 Find information below on performing breast self-exams, or consult your physician.

 The chances of beating breast cancer increase when it’s detected early.
 You can take an active role in early detection and your overall breast health with monthly breast self-examinations.
-Follow these four steps each and every month for the most effective breast self-exam.
+Follow these breast self-exam steps every month for the most effective check.

 Complete yearly exam beginning at age 40, earlier for high-risk patients.